 Use of descriptions allows us to know something without personally having experienced it.
 Memories need not be hardwired into the human brain and passed on to coming generations by heredity.
 Language, particularly descriptive language, does the job.
-Some of this language is mundane and relates to the downto-earth business of living.
+Some of this language is mundane and relates to the down-to-earth business of living.
 Other parts are pristine and we weave them into fantastic webs about the cosmos and Earth, about animals, trees, and plants, about our inner world, about life and death.
 These tales are passed on to fellowmen and future generations by means of language, sometimes supported by stone settings, sculptures and pictures, sometimes recorded in writing.
 Their reception, as Burke points out, may be marked by wonderment and aha-experiences, or by fear and desperation, thus giving an emotive component to many descriptions.

 In the 1920s, an American sociologist, William I Thomas, formulated a major descriptive dynamic.
 "If men define situations as real they are real in their consequences" (Thomas 1928, 572).
 The cognitions we have of each other's actions in an encounter need not be scientifically correct.
+Shared incorrect beliefs in encounters may call for actions in the same way as do shared truthful beliefs.

-To take a more recent example, if a government believes that a state prone to hostilities has weapons of mass destruction, this belief has real consequences irrespective of the correctness of the belief.
+To take a recent example, if a government of the United States believes that the state of Iraq has atomic weapons and has been proven to use other weapons of mass destruction in its hostilities, these beliefs have real consequences irrespective of their correctness.
 One consequence may be a preventive war.
 Another consequence might be a practice of torture or humiliation to find out about the weapons of mass destruction from prisoners.